Bkamahl/ReservableRooms/README.md

 > Where do I report bugs?

-Either make an issue on GitHub or contact me on Steam(id/Bkamahl) or Discord(BabyBear#5785).
+Either make an issue on GitHub or contact me on Steam(id/Bkamahl).

->What is the hammer entity called?

-"reservableroom"

 ## Instructions:

-In hammer, on your map, create a block with the tools/toolstrigger texture

-While the block is selected use Ctrl + T to create an entity

-Turn smart edit off and when selecting the entity class, clear and type reservableroom

-Then create a key called "RID" ( All caps ), then give it a value between 1 (one) through whatever number you want
+In game, as an admin or super admin use the command "addreservableroom" to add a reservable room.
+The command arguements are addreservableroom ROOMNUMBER Vec1Pos1 Vec1Pos2 Vec1Pos3 Vec2Pos1 Vec2Pos2 Vec2Pos3 garagedoorname
+( garagedoorname is optional ( used for door system ) )

 ## Config:

-Most of the config is in the server file, pretty obv too, uh to change the client feedback color open the cl_reservablerooms.lua file, pretty self explanitory.
+Most of the config is in the server file, pretty obv too.

 ## Changelog